yannis300307/NumcraftRust/README.md

 ## Build the app

-To build this app, you will need to install an embedded ARM rust compiler as well as [Node.js](https://nodejs.org/en/).
+To build this app, you will need to install an embedded ARM rust compiler, the [Arm GCC compiler](https://developer.arm.com/downloads/-/gnu-rm) as well as [Node.js](https://nodejs.org/en/).
 The SDK for Epsilon apps is shipped as an npm module called [nwlink](https://www.npmjs.com/package/nwlink) that will automatically be installed at compile time.
+Make sure that `arm-none-eabi-gcc`is in your path.

 ```shell
 brew install rustup node # Or equivalent on your OS